 If the vendor passes muster on company and data security measures, there is still the project to consider.
 What happens when the project is over (and what determines the end-date)?
 What happens to electronic and hardcopy data, work-product, etc.?
+What happens if the employee on your project leaves the company after the project?
+Is that work memorialized by the company if testimony is subsequently needed?
 What happens if the vendor has not met their obligation-is there an articulated method to handle disputes?
 One thing to keep in mind is that the dynamic electronic landscape is driving business mergers and acquisitions, not to mention failures.
 What happens if the vendor is acquired or files for bankruptcy?
 Will your client's data be involved in the mess?
 If homework is done regarding company stability, it is possible to head such a problem off at the pass, but ensure that safeguards are in place in case of such business surprises.